-Deborah improved her own mental and physical well being via multiple extended Sivananda intensives.
+Deborah improved her own mental and physical well-being via Sivananda intensives.
 Swami Sivananda’s holistic approach helped popularize yoga throughout the world.
 As a result, she is steeped in the philosophy and learnings of Sivananda Yoga which, in effect, is lifestyle management.
-Part and parcel of the Sivananda way are healthy karma-free eating, meditation, breath work, bhakti yoga (devotional chanting) and karma yoga (selflessness).
+Part and parcel of the Sivananda way are healthy karma-free eating, meditation, breathwork, bhakti yoga (devotional chanting), and karma yoga (selflessness).

-Stress Relief.
-Working in the corporate world since 1981, she understands the importance of yoga to relieve stress.
-At an early age, she began her own de-stress techniques.
-Therefore, Deborah draws on her decades of training and practice to help people reduce stress through simple techniques that can be practiced anywhere, anytime.
+She draws on her decades of training and practice to help others through simple techniques that can be practiced anywhere, anytime.

-In the community.
-Off the mat, Deborah supports the San Antonio Mayor’s Fitness Council.
-On behalf of San Antonio Metro Health, and Parks and Recreation, Deborah taught free yoga in the parks for several years.
-Additionally, she routinely donates her services to teach at SíClovía, San Antonio’s biggest free health and fitness event.
+Off the mat, Deborah was on the San Antonio Mayor’s Fitness Council for many years.
+She taught free yoga at Austin’s VegFest, in San Antonio parks and at SíClovía, San Antonio’s biggest free health and fitness event.

 Deborah is committed to improving others’ well-being.
 She has led free Spanish-language classes for women and children in Mexico, Belize, Nicaragua, and Costa Rica, and for cancer survivors in Dallas.

 Passionate about well-being, she is a veteran blogger.
 More recently, she dedicated her time to write a self-help book based on learnings from a dozen of her gurus around the world.